amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 ![pangaea](/images/process/pangaea.gif)

 [Pangaea](https://en.wikipedia.org/wiki/Pangaea) was the single supercontinent that evolved to become continents of the earth we know today.
-Primitive mammals shared the single landmass but, as time passed, the continents formed and these inhabitants would become separated by the seas.
+Primitive mammals **shared** the single landmass but, as time passed, the continents formed and these inhabitants would become separated by the seas.
-The one constant over time is the earth.
+The one constant is the earth.

 <!-- Closer to modern times continents would be divided into countries and some these countries would be divided further into states, counties, etc. -->